 No, in general you do not need to issue 1099 forms for payments you made to a corporation.
 For instance, if you pay a corporation that, say, provides Web design services or some other business service, you do not need to issue a 1099.

-However, there are a few exceptions.
+Note, there are a few limited exceptions to the corporation rule.
 For example, if the payment is to a corporation for legal services, you must report those on the 1099.
 The IRS’s 1099 instructions outline the exceptions.

-Personal payments: Do I need to issue 1099s for payments made by me for personal purposes?
+Personal payments: Do I need to issue 1099s for payments made for personal purposes?